Northside Hospital Gwinnett: Gwinnett Medical Center-Lawrenceville

 With a three-hospital system in place, the Hospital Authority watched as each facility quickly reached and exceeded capacity.
 The steady stream of new residents into Gwinnett County created a significant need for new hospital capacity.
 Expansion at all three hospitals was the only way to stay in line with the constantly increasing demand, so the Authority members set in motion a wave of renovation and expansion that continues today.

 By early 1969, Authority members and hospital leaders made a strong push for the central hospital, but the plans were put on hold in the mid-1970s, when President Richard Nixon vetoed a proposed Medical Construction and Modernization Act, cutting off the federal hospital construction funding.
 When the funding resumed again in 1976, the Authority gave a unanimous go-ahead for construction of a $30 million, 250-bed central hospital in Gwinnett County.

 After several architectural designs and challenges with funding and site location, the reconfigured, 190-bed Gwinnett Medical Center (now Northside Hospital Gwinnett) opened in 1984, offering all general, medical, surgical and diagnostic services and 24-hour emergency room coverage.
 Button Gwinnett Hospital continued operation until the opening of the Gwinnett Medical Center in December 1984.

+A $400 million expansion began in 2023 bringing the number of beds to 696.